A generator can generate electricity, but it needs to be grounded.

 - Connect the other end of each wire to a grounding bolt on the generator

-- After completing this process, just successfully grounded your generator.
+- After completing this process, just successfully ground your generator.

 FAQs: How to Ground a Generator